-In The Simpsons episode "New Kids on the Blecch", *NSYNC sign one of their number up to join the navy without his knowledge.
+In The Simpsons episode "New Kids on the Blecch", **NSYNC shipped JC off to the navy without his knowledge.

 When the South Park kids are desperately trying to find a TV in town they can watch, Cartman tries to get a bar to let them stay with "Butters will give handjobs in the corner for a dollar!"
 Earlier in the same episode, Butters was volunteered to go to the store for tampons and risk missing the trailer, the excuse being a game called "if your name is Butters you have to go."

 In another episode, Cartman volunteers Butters as a sacrifice to NAMBLA so the other boys can escape.(This sort of thing happens to Butters on a fairly regular basis.)